Nigerian Pastor Blasts US, Speaks Out on Christian Genocide: “What a Wicked People”

-• Pastor David Abioye condemned attempts to deny Christian killings in Nigeria and labelled those dismissing the crisis as wicked people
+• Pastor David Abioye has condemned attempts by 'wicked people' to deny alleged Christian killings in Nigeria

-• US envoy Massad Boulos dismissed genocide claims and said terrorism in Nigeria affected both Christians and Muslims
+• US envoy Massad Boulos dismissed the claims and said terrorism in Nigeria affected Christians and Muslims

-• Abioye urged Christians to remain steadfast in faith despite persecution and called on God to strengthen believers
+• Abioye urged Christians to remain steadfast amid the persecution and called on God to strengthen His faithful

-A prominent Nigerian pastor and founder of Living Word Conquerors Global Assembly, David Abioye, has spoken out against what he described as attempts to deny the ongoing persecution and mass killings of Christians in Nigeria, describing those dismissing the crisis as “wicked people.”
+The founder of Living Word Conquerors Global Assembly, David Abioye, has spoken out against what he described as attempts to deny the ongoing persecution and mass killings of Christians in Nigeria, describing those dismissing the crisis as 'wicked people'.

 The founder of Living Word Conquerors Global Assembly, David Abioye, breaks his silence on the alleged genocide against Christians in Nigeria.

-David Abioye, founder of Living Word Conquerors Global Assembly, condemns what he describes as the ongoing genocide against Christians in Nigeria.
+Pastor David Abioye condemns what he describes as the ongoing genocide against Christians in Nigeria, despite denials by US envoys.
 Photo credit: @BishopDOAbioye/Kevin Dietsch

 Source: Getty Images